vinayakmishra4/DSA-FROM-SCRATCH-TO-ADVANCE/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+🙌 Contributions Welcome!
 Please fork the repository and create a pull request.

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)